hjx2019/Kickstarter-Analysis/README.md

 ![Year and Quarter Info](/resources/Yearquartermonth.png)

 By removing these two fields, I got the correct result.
-Here's the point: when the years and quarters are needed by chance after this set up, it's easier to show them than using text-format month.(the solution 2 above)
+Here's the point: when the years and quarters are needed by chance after this set up, it's easier to show them than using text-format month.(the 2nd solution in step 2)

 5. Editing the Visualization - Line Chart
 Use the icon beside the colomn labels, I chose "sort Z to A" as a descending order.
 Then chose the whole table to insert a chart.
 Double click the chart, and all the settings are shown on the right side.